 Exploring the meeting of wisdoms between indigenous ancestral knowledge systems and western empirical sciences

 The grand challenges of climate change, sustainability and resilience are important and essential questions of our times.
-As CO2 levels in the earth’s atmosphere climb towards uncharted and alien territory, the anticipated impacts of climate change pose a clear and present threat to all of our futures.
+As CO2 levels in the earth’s atmosphere depart into uncharted territory, the anticipated impacts of climate change pose a clear and present threat to all of our futures.

 Today, humanity is faced with existential crises fueled by a deep disconnect of modern societies’ values from the laws of nature, which has led to a dysfunctional and destructive relationship with the natural world.
 We might argue that this is fundamentally rooted in a lack of acknowledgement and engagement with a larger sense of place.